missionpinball/mpf-docs/hardware/pin2dmd/index.rst

 You'll probably also want to configure the brightness, which is a multiplier from 0.0 to 1.0 that's applied to every pixel that's sent to the DMD.
-In other words, the example of ``brightness: .2`` means that each pixel will be shown at 20% brightness.
+In other words, the example of ``hardware_brightness: .2`` means that each pixel will be shown at 20% brightness.
 (These things are crazy bright!)

 4. Set a source display
 -----------------------